English Literature BA (Hons)

 Modernism and Modernity (Core,20 Credits)

-Through this module you will gain an understanding of the relation between literary modernism and modernity in the early part of the twentieth century.
+Through this module you will not only gain an understanding of the relation between literary modernism and modernity in the early part of the twentieth century but you will also think about the critical construction of modernism, its relation to ‘mass’ culture and twentieth-century print culture.
 The module provides you with conceptual and historical frameworks for understanding the relation between art and social life.
 It gives you an opportunity to engage with the ways in which different literary genres prompted modernist experiments in form and with the various debates taking place between literary critics, writers, philosophers and cultural historians in early-twentieth-century Britain and the USA.

 More informationEL5008 -